yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 100,100-for 90% ratings

+if you use url open from text file then see the screenshot & dont forgot to add url in text file and dont forgot to add hastag to driver.get("   ")

 Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter rate or rate.py or you can rename the file and run